gdotdesign/elm-ui/Readme.md

 - [x] Ui.headerTitle - A title for a mobile header
 - [x] Ui.fab - Floating action button

+Planned components:
+- [ ] Ui.Tabs - A tab component
+- [ ] Ui.Upload - A file upload component
+- [ ] Ui.ButtonGroup - A component for selecting a value via buttons
+- [ ] Ui.MaskedInput - An input component where the value is masked by a pattern
+- [ ] Ui.CheckboxGroup - A component for selecting a value via checkboxes

 ## Getting Started
 For now, you will need to **clone** or **download** this repository into a directory for server reasons:
   * It uses **Native Modules** because of this its not included int the **Elm packages repository**